-Quantcast allows you to search for website profiles based on topic or specific domains.
+SimilarWeb allows you to search for website or app profiles based specific domains or app names.
 Domains with a high volume of traffic will have data including total regional visitors per month, pageviews online vs. mobile, demographics, sites similar audiences like, and more.

 Curious to see what technology your favorite sites use and usage trends of that technology?
 BuiltWith allows you to search for domains and see the technology they use, including analytics, content management systems, coding, and widgets.
 You can also click on any of the products to see usage trends, industries using the technology, and more.

 Can’t get away from Google, but want to get more out of it than a simple Google.com search?
 Try these advanced Google search features.

 If you are looking for articles, theses, books, abstracts, court opinions or other information provided by academic publishers, professional societies, and university, try Google Scholar Advanced Search.
 You can also use Advanced Operators to refine your search results even more.